mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 The Multiply Blending Mode
 --------------------------

 So, typically, to get a black and white line art usable for coloring, you can set the blending mode of the line art layer to Multiply.
-You do this by selecting the layer and going to the drop down that says **Normal** and setting that to **Multiply**.
+You do this by selecting the layer and going to the drop-down that says **Normal** and setting that to **Multiply**.

 .. image:: /images/en/flat-coloring/Krita_filling_lineart1.png
    :alt: blend mode setup of line art flat coloring